Posts

 Image

-MUSCLE LOSS AND AGING: CAUSES, IMPACT, AND SOLUTIONS Muscle loss, or sarcopenia, is something that sneaks up on all of us as we get older.
-It doesn’t start when you’re in your eighties—it kicks in as early as your thirties, and after sixty, it tends to pick up speed.
-Why does this happen?
-There’s no single reason.
-We naturally move less, our bodies slow down on making growth hormone and testosterone, and background inflammation starts to creep in.
-On top of that, our muscles struggle to build new protein, our mitochondria don’t function optimally, and we lose some of the motor neurons that instruct our muscles on how to move.
-All of this adds up, making it harder to keep or rebuild muscle (Physiological Reviews; Revista Ciencias de la Salud; The American Journal of Clinical Nutrition).
-Losing muscle isn’t just about feeling less strong.
-Sarcopenia can make everyday activities—like walking or getting up from a chair—way more difficult.
-It increases the risk of falls and fractures, ...
+MUSCLE LOSS AND AGING: CAUSES, IMPACT, AND SOLUTIONS Muscle loss, or sarcopenia, doesn’t just show up in your eighties—it starts quietly as early as your thirties and tends to speed up after sixty.
+It’s a mix of things that causes this decline.
+We naturally move less as we age, our bodies slow down on producing growth hormone and testosterone, and low-level inflammation starts to take hold.
+Plus, our muscles become less efficient at building new protein, our mitochondria—the powerhouses of our cells—don’t work as well, and we lose some of the motor neurons that tell our muscles to move.
+All these factors combine, making it more challenging to hold on to or rebuild muscle (Physiological Reviews; Revista Ciencias de la Salud; The American Journal of Clinical Nutrition).
+Losing muscle isn’t just about feeling weaker.
+Sarcopenia makes everyday tasks—like walking or standing up from a chair—much harder.
+It raises the risk of falls and fractures, which can threaten independence.
+There’s...

 Image